MateoPalmeiro/Netflix-Auto-Skip-BTK/README.md

 Dexter’s gritty world deserves your full attention, not button‑mashing.
 And Netflix’s React‑driven markup changes so often that most scripts break after a minor UI tweak.
 This one is designed for easy selector maintenance and minimal CPU overhead.
 Seriously, go watch Dexter if you haven’t yet.

-Also worth mentioning when you’re eating with greasy hands and don’t want to stain your custom keyboard or your G502 mouse, or when your PC/laptop is hooked up to a TV and you’re lounging on the sofa—you don’t want to crawl across the room to hit “Next episode.”
+Also worth mentioning when you’re eating with greasy hands and don’t want to stain your custom keyboard or your G502 mouse, or when your PC/laptop is hooked up to a TV and you’re lounging on the sofa — you don’t want to crawl across the room to hit “Next episode.”
 In both cases, I had to choke down all this skippable crap.

 ## How It Works